 There is an additional feature when paying overseas: PayLah! will do a conversion of the ringgit amount to SGD before you pay, allowing you to know the equivalent in SGD right away.

 Note that the DuitNow QR must be a static merchant code, which is usually pre-printed and displayed at the counter.
-DuitNow QR that is generated on a merchant’s POS device after entering the pay amount is probably a transaction code and is not recognized by PayLah!
+DuitNow QR that is generated on a merchant’s Point-Of-Sale (POS) device after entering the payment amount is probably a transaction code and is not recognised by PayLah!

 How about the exchange rate?
 It may be poorer as compared to the exchange rate of money changers.
 But the difference can be considered insignificant.